 Deep Interpretable Models

-Scaling up weight-based interpretability to multi-layer models
+Scaling up weight-based interpretability from single layers to deep multi-layer models.

 Bilinear MLPs

-Using bilinear MLPs to reverse-engineer image and language models from their weights
+Using bilinear MLPs to reverse-engineer image and language models from their weights.

 Tokenized SAEs

-Using a per-token bias in SAEs to separate token reconstructions from interesting features
+Using a per-token bias in SAEs to separate token reconstructions from interesting features.

 The Trifecta

-Three techniques that improve the forward-forward algorithm, achieving 84% on CIFAR-10
+Three techniques that improve the forward-forward algorithm, achieving 84% on CIFAR-10.